 As parents, you may keep wondering what your baby may be thinking and understanding until he actually starts speaking.
 How do you establish what’s going on inside your baby’s mind and how he perceives the world?
-Here in the following article, we shall discuss everything about cognitive development in infants and about the various important milestones babies go through.
+Here, in this article, we shall discuss everything about cognitive development in infants and the various important milestones babies go through.

 When a baby is born, his basic survival instincts are in place that is he can feed, sleep, cry and poop.
 But how do you know what is happening inside your baby’s brain?
-Your baby’s physical aspects are evident and you can measure them too.
+Your baby’s physical aspects are evident, and you can measure them, too.
 This includes your baby’s height and weight.
-But your baby takes time to understand language, perception, memory and physical coordination, and these contribute towards your baby’s cognition.
-In other words, the process that involves learning about all these skills by your baby is called cognitive development.
+But, your baby takes time to understand language, perception, memory and physical coordination, and these contribute towards your baby’s cognition.
+In other words, the process that involves learning these skills is called cognitive development.

-When you were pregnant, a certain piece of music or song would make your baby react, even inside your tummy.
-This means that your baby’s brain begins functioning even when he is inside his mother’s tummy.
-And after birth when you play that song or tune, your baby may react to it but your baby at this age does not have the ability to remember.
-However, your baby will master this ability over a few months.
+A certain piece of music or song you played when you were pregnant would make your baby react, even inside the womb.
+This means that the baby’s brain begins functioning even before he is born.
+After birth, when you play the same song or tune, your baby may react to it, but at that age, he does not have the ability to remember, although he will master this ability over a few months.

-You can try an activity to check that what your baby learns he may not remember after a few days.
-You can tie a toy string to your baby’s foot and when he kicks, the toy will move back and forth.
-However, your baby will forget that his kicking could move a toy, after a few days.
+You can try an activity to check if your baby remembers what he learns after a few days.
+You can tie a toy with a string to your baby’s foot such that when he kicks, the toy moves back and forth.
+However, after a few days, your baby will forget that his kicking moves the toy.
 This is a very common phenomenon for a two-month-old baby.
 However, at six months of age, your baby will develop a better memory and may remember what he can do, for a couple of weeks.

 Around six months of age, your baby may use actions to show what he wants and may even start pointing towards various objects of interest.
-He also knows by this age that a car makes a distinctive sound and how a dog barks.
+By this age, he also knows that a car makes a distinctive sound and how a dog barks.

 However, recalling comes a little late to babies.
 So, if you are wondering whether your six-month-old baby is missing his particular toy at home when you are out with him, it may not be the case.